-Tie an 80cm piece of rope into a gathering wrap knot around all 8 pieces of rope, just underneath the curtain ring.
+Tie one of the 80cm pieces of rope into a Gathering Wrap Knot around all 8 pieces of rope, just underneath the curtain ring.
 Follow the video below to learn to tie the Gathering Wrap Knot

 Top tip: Match your curtain rings to any other fittings in the room, for example, brass or silver.